johngao2/EM-hotel-demand/README.md

 - implement day of week lambdas **DONE WITH STATIC MAP**

 **Step 3 sprint 4 goals:**
-- add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
+- implement AIC into C++ code for quick stats **DONE**
-  - debug weird negative values
+- implement day of week lambdas as a formula of coefficients and d, d=day
-- implement day of week lambdas as a formula of coefficients and t
+  - book_arrive_diffs are aggregated on each d using mean
-- implement AIC into C++ code for quick stats
+  - non-transactions have book_arrive_diffs of
 - lambda quality of fit check:
   - take sum of (lambda * x_i for all compatible types) for each t
   - aggregate those sums by week